-A family’s pattern of behavior influences the individual and therefore may need to be a part of the treatment plan.
-In marriage and family therapy, the unit of treatment isn’t just the person – even if only a single person is interviewed – it is the set of relationships in which the person is imbedded.
+A family’s behavior pattern influences the individual and, therefore, may need to be a part of the treatment plan.
+In marriage and family therapy, the unit of treatment isn’t just the person – even if only a single person is interviewed – it is the set of relationships in which the person is embedded.
 Marriage and family therapy is:

 - Specific, with attainable therapeutic goals

 Marriage and family therapists treat a wide range of serious clinical problems, including depression, marital issues, anxiety, individual psychological problems, and child-parent problems.